Underbone: Racing

 Underbone motorcycle racing are one of the most popular motorcycle racing class in the Southeastern Asia region, which uses a modified version of road-legal, production-based underbone motorcycle available for purchase in public, mostly manufactured by Yamaha, Honda, and Suzuki.
 Underbone racing popularity is mostly influenced by their wide variety of racing classes, race track limitations, and fairly cheaper cost of parts and development compared to sport motorcycle classes.
 Underbone racing class may be further categorized into the engine cycle, engine displacement, engine layout, fuel delivery systems, allowable modifications and restrictions, time brackets (in drag racing), and the rider's skill level.
 These categories are then regulated by the country's motorcycle racing governing body, from which national racing series may be organized.
 One of the most popular categories is the 150cc four-stroke fuel-injected class and may have engine power output ranging from 24 to 32 horsepower and can reach up to 180 km/h.
-Most of the motorcycle competing in this class are Yamaha T-150, Honda RS150R, and Suzuki Raider 150.
+Most of the motorcycle competing in this class are Yamaha T-150, Honda RS150R, Voge FR150 and Suzuki Raider 150.